Hannington transmitting station

 Hannington transmitting station is a television and radio transmitting station located on Cottington Hill near the village of Hannington, Hampshire.
 The transmitter is actually in the parish of Kingsclere.
-The station provides broadcast services to Berkshire and north Hampshire, and includes a 131.4 m guyed steel lattice mast.
+The station provides broadcast services to Berkshire, north Hampshire and parts of Surrey and Wiltshire, and includes a 131.4 m guyed steel lattice mast.
+This includes cities and towns such as Basingstoke, Reading, Farnborough, Winchester, Andover, Newbury, Amesbury and Camberley.
 Surmounting the mast is a GRP aerial cylinder, which contains the UHF television transmitting antennas, which brings the overall height of the mast to 151.9 m.

 Hannington's digital broadcasts were severely attenuated to the east before the digital switchover (DSO) so as not to cause co-channel interference with Guildford transmitter.
 Those restrictions were removed soon after DSO in 2012.

+The transmitter has 8 local relays: Alton, Aldbourne, Chisbury, Hemdean, Hurstbourne Tarrant, Lambourn, The Bournes and Tidworth.

 Broadcast interruptions

 1977 Ashtar Galactic Command message

 On Saturday 26 November 1977 at around 5:10 pm, the Southern ITV broadcast from this transmitter had its UHF sound transmission hi-jacked by unknown agents.
 At that time Hannington re-broadcast off-air UHF transmissions from Rowridge on the Isle of Wight.
 The UHF audio signal from Rowridge was swamped by a signal presumably from a location much closer to the Hannington transmitter, overriding the sound of the local ITV station Southern Television and broadcast their own audio message purporting to be from Vrillon, an alien from an institution calling itself the Ashtar Galactic Command.
 The message, transmitted over an ITN News bulletin and a subsequent Merrie Melodies cartoon, lasted six minutes.

 Despite extensive investigations by Hampshire Police, the Independent Broadcasting Authority and Southern Television, those responsible have never been identified, and the potential culprits have ranged from students to university professors to disgruntled television technicians.